karlproject/karldocs/docs/specs/drafts/external-authentication.rst

 Gina is a staff person at Oxfam.
 She is working remotely and isn't on a computer logged into ActiveDirectory.
 Gina goes to a page in KARL and, since she hasn't logged in recently and isn't on AD, is sent to a login screen.

-Bob, an administrator for KARL, is asked to change the mapping for the AD username for a KARL user.
-Bob ....
+KARL doesn't know whether Gina is staff or affiliate.
+Since staff users no longer send KARL their login information, the login form needs the user to choose which direction to go.
+Gina clicks the button that says "Staff Users Login Here" and is sent to the Oxfam Login Service.

+On that screen at the Oxfam URL, Gina provides her username and password.
+This is checked against ActiveDirectory.
+When she successfully provides the username and password, she is sent back to the KARL page she was originally going to.

 Implementation
 ==============